Navaneeth-H-K/gym-companion/README.md

      Name the file.
 "See src/lib/streak.ts" lets someone verify you in ten seconds, which is worth more than any adjective you could use here.

-     Candidates, if you're deciding: offline logging reconciling on reconnect, streak calculation across timezone changes or a missed day, indoor GPS accuracy for the location check, or plan rebalancing after a skipped session.
+     Candidates, if you're deciding: how the equipment map is modelled and how the day's exercises get ordered into a sensible route across the floor, offline logging reconciling on reconnect, streak calculation across a missed day or a timezone change, or plan rebalancing after a skipped session.
 Pick the one where your first two versions were actually wrong. -->

 ## Stack